fastrgv/AdaGate/README.md

 * But a huge selection of available MineCraft skins lead to the present avatar object design.

-* In this example, the texture object is a cube with radius one that is defined as 6 disjoint cubelets.
+* In this application, the texture object is a cube with radius one that is defined as 6 disjoint cubelets (the precise name is rectangular cuboid or parallelpiped).
 The 2 upper quarters map to the head and torso.
 The lower half is divided into 4 cubelets that are mapped to arms and legs.
+See "cuboid.txt".
 The Minecraft images used for the texture also have 6 parts that map to the limbs, head and torso.

 * The result is an utterly portable avatar defined by an image and 4 text files:
 	* texture object body, avatarobj.adb
-	* texture object spec, avatarobj.ads
+	* texture object specification, avatarobj.ads
 	* vertex shader, avatarobj.vs
 	* fragment shader, avatarobj.fs
 	* any MineCraft Skin png file

 * Interfacing game code with such an avatar is simple.
-Essentially you need only pass the current uniform values prior to drawing.
+Essentially you need only pass the current uniform values prior to drawing, including time, position, attitude, motion-type.

 * Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate and exhibit the avatar.
 The details are beyond the scope of this brief introduction, but generally the current policy is a damped and delayed move toward some fixed ideal camera position above and behind the avatar.